-You run your application locally with the native development tools that you usually use.For example, the
+To test your application's functionality before deploying, run your application in your local environment with the development tools that you usually use.For example, the

 Deploying your application